-10.7.2 Policy Objective EI22: Flood Risk Management
+10.7.2 Policy Objective EI23: Flood Risk Management

 It is a Policy Objective to support, in cooperation with the OPW, the implementation of the EU Flood Risk Directive (20010/60/EC) on the assessment and management of flood risks, the Flood Risk Regulations (SI No 122 of 2010) and the Department of the Environment, Heritage and Local Government and the Office of Public Works Guidelines on 'The Planning System and Flood Risk Management' (2009) and relevant outputs of the Eastern District Catchment and Flood Risk Assessment and Management Study (ECFRAMS Study).
-Implementation of the above shall be via the policies and objectives, and all measures to mitigate identified flood risk, including those recommended under part 3 (flood risk considerations) of the Justification Tests, in the Strategic Flood Risk Assessment set out in Appendix 15 of this Plan.
+Implementation of the above shall be via the policies and objectives of the Strategic Flood Risk Assessment set out in Appendix 16 of this Plan.

 The Council will ensure the implementation of the Guidelines 'The Planning System and Flood Risk Management' (2009) and Circular PL 2/2014 (or any updated/superseded document) in relation to flood risk management within the County.
-The existing Strategic Flood Risk Assessment of the County has been reviewed and updated as part of this County Development Plan process (refer to Appendix 15).
+The existing Strategic Flood Risk Assessment of the County has been reviewed and updated as part of this County Development Plan process (refer to Appendix 16).